spatie/laravel-medialibrary/README.md

 The storage of the files is handled by [Laravel's Filesystem](https://laravel.com/docs/5.6/filesystem), so you can use any filesystem you like.
-Additionally the package can create image manipulations on images and pdfs that have been added in the medialibrary.
+Additionally the package can create image manipulations on images and pdfs that have been added in the media library.

 Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).